frabjous/open-guide-typesetting-framework/README.md

 Although it can be configured to use other tools (additionally), it is primarily designed for typesetting academic works using [pandoc](https://pandoc.org/), and other open source tools like LaTeX.
 The framework makes use of the flexibility of pandoc's academic-oriented flavor of markdown in its source documents.
-These can in turn be used to create high-quality output production files in many different file formats.
+This can in turn be used to create high-quality output production files in many different file formats.
 Output formats can include typographically sophisticated pdfs, as well as more accessible formats such as html/web pages, and others such as ePub, for the distribution of academic publications in many forms and modalities.

-The framework includes the [Open Guide Editor](https://github.com/frabjous/open-guide-editor) as a submodule, to be used in the typesetting process.
+The framework employs the [Open Guide Editor](https://github.com/frabjous/open-guide-editor) to be used in the typesetting process.
 This is a web-based text editor that provides live-updating previews of html- or pdf-based output formats (or both) for the source file being edited.
 (A video showing its capabilities can be found on its GitHub page through the link just given.)

 The framework was created to be used by the [*Journal for the History of Analytical Philosophy*](https://jhaponline.org), as well as the forthcoming *Open Guide to Bertrand Russell’s Philosophy*, which I am editing.
 It may be useful to others undertaking similar projects.
 Thus, the framework is being made available open source and free for others to use, modify, and benefit from.

+## Major Version Change

+As of version 0.2.0, the Open Guide Typesetting Framework makes use of a router for [ExpressJS](https://expressjs.com) (or compatible) web servers, running on a javascript runtime such as [NodeJS](https://nodejs.org), for its server back-end.
+Previous versions used php instead.
+The php code is still available in this repository in the php branch.
+See [its corresponding documentation](https://github.com/frabjous/open-guide-typesetting-framework/blob/php/README.md) for more information.

 ## Features